NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Faydhaan.md

 abilities_mid:
   - name: ""
   - name: "Turbulent Seas"
-    desc: " (aura,water) 40 feet.\nWater in the aura that is also in the same body of water as the faydhaan is difficult terrain for Swimming creatures.
+    desc: " (aura,water) 40 feet.\n\nWater in the aura that is also in the same body of water as the faydhaan is difficult terrain for Swimming creatures.
 Creatures with the water trait are immune."

 attacks:
   - name: ""